logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-java-harness/scripting-an-action-in-java/_index.md

 **Before proceeding:** Copy the files from the harness samples/java folder to a work folder of your own choosing.
 This is an important first step when creating user-scripted actions.

-**Important:** It is generally recommended that you do not modify the files in harness samples/java.
+{{<important>}} It is generally recommended that you do not modify the files in harness samples/java.
 Your next upgrade of TestArchitect will cause these files to be overwritten.
 It is not good practice \(and in many organizations not even permitted\) to modify files in your **Programs** folder.
 So create a new folder on your hard drive \(for this example, we’ll assume it is D:/harness/java\) and copy to it the files from harness samples/java.
 From here on, all work will be performed on these files, and in this folder.

 You are going to implement an action named hello in theJavaharness.
 It will accept one argument, who, and write out the word hello, followed by the value specified for who: ![](/images/TA_Tutorials/Images/Python_hello_demo.png)